rock-chock/how-to-code-complex-data/README.md

-# how-to-code-complex-data
+# How to code: Complex Data
-Solutions to problems for Complex Data Structures (Language: Racket Lisp/Scheme)
+Solutions to problems for Complex Data Structures from course How To Code: Complex Data (UBCx)

+(Language: Racket Lisp/Scheme)

+Arbitrary Arity Trees

+Graphs